 Stir-fry Royale Chives & Beansprouts

-This stir-fry royale chives with beansprouts & salted fish is a classic combination of ingredients on a Chinese menu.
+This stir-fry royale chives & beansprouts is a classic combination of ingredients on a Chinese menu.
 I have been on a royale chives (qing long cai 青龙菜) cooking spree for the past few weeks.
 This is mainly due to the novelty factor, since I was only recently acquainted with this vegetable.
 Even my mum also cooked this vegetable weekly after I introduced it to her.
 Another reason is because of its ease of preparation; simply cut the chives to uniform sections (no stems and leaves to separate).
 Also this vegetable cooks very fast in the wok.

 More Royale Chives Version:

 But one little “complaint” I have about royale chives is this: one packet is usually insufficient even for two persons as we always love a big plate of greens.
 I can easily finish a whole packet on my own.
 So adding beansprouts (or mushrooms) is a win-win as it adds volume and variety to the stir-fry.